Jidanur/Blockchain/readme.md

 # running the code-

-    `## Arguments`
+## Arguments
     -i <webPage_port>: if the peer starts the blockchain, it should use this along with a port to open a TCP connection.
     -k <knowpeer host>: well-known peer host and port who is part of the blockchain.
     -p <port>: port number that this program's socket will bind with.
     -m: if the peer is going to be used for mining.
     -c: enables CUDA for mining.

-    `**Initial Peer Example with Miner**`
+**Initial Peer Example with Miner**

-        `python3 blockchain.py -i 8001 -p 8999 -m`
+    python3 blockchain.py -i 8001 -p 8999 -m

-    where the web page exists at localhost:8001 and can be connected to the chain through port 8999.
+The above command starts the peer with a webPage at localhost:8001 that can be connected to the chain through the 8999 port.
+The peer will also be used for mining.

-    `**General Peer Example**`
+**General Peer Example**`

-        `python3 blockchain.py -k localhost 8999 -p 8002`
+    python3 blockchain.py -k localhost 8999 -p 8002`

-    which connects to peer 8999 on localhost through port 8002.
+The above command connects to peer 8999 on localhost through the 8002 port.